systemed/tilemaker/docs/RELATIONS.md

 Examine the tags using `Find(key)` as normal.
 (You can also use `Holds(key)` and `Id()`.)
 If you want to use this relation, call `Accept()`.

-#### Stage 2: accessing relations from ways
+#### Stage 2: accessing relations from ways and nodes

-Now that you've accepted the relations, they will be available from `way_function`.
+Now that you've accepted the relations, they will be available from `way_function` or `node_function`.
 They are accessed using an iterator (`NextRelation()`) which reads each relation for that way in turn, returning nil when there are no more relations available.
 Once you have accessed a relation with the iterator, you can read its tags with `FindInRelation(key)`.
 For example:

 ```lua
     while true do